SnappyCam iPhone app captures 20 high quality pictures per second

 Even with continuous full frame shooting, smartphones aren't yet threatening DSLRs that offer full resolution RAW and large JPEG file sizes, extremely accurate focusing, ever improving ISO performance, significant dynamic range and weatherproofing.
 SnappyCam Pro on iOS devices will give you the ability to pick and choose from multiple shots increasing your chance of nailing a precious decisive moment whether it be a family portrait, kid's sporting highlight or special family occasion.

 SnappyCam Pro is available at the iTunes store.
-The video below shows an interactive frame by frame example of the SnappyCam app in action.

 Update (Aug 8, 2013): This story originally stated that "SnappyCam captures full quality 8 MP images but in real time crops and compresses them to 1440 x 1080 pixels (1.5 MP) resolution."
 This information was incorrectly supplied via the source and has now been corrected to reflect the fact that SnappyCam captures full sensor 8 MP images (3264x2448 pixels).